Adamant-im/adamant-tradebot/README.md

 # Market making

-In Market making mode, the bot places orders and executes them by itself, making a trade volume, maintaining spread and liquidity; builds live-like dynamic order books and watches a token price.
+In Market-making mode, the bot places orders and executes them by itself, making a trading volume, maintaining spread and liquidity; builds live-like dynamic order books, and watches a token price.
 Market making helps:

 * Cryptocurrency projects (token issuers)
 * Cryptocurrency exchanges

-See [marketmaking.app](https://marketmaking.app) to have a look at the bot possibilities.
+See [marketmaking.app](https://marketmaking.app) to look at the bot possibilities.

 ![Trading chart](./assets/Making-chart.png)